trufi-association/trufi-core/README.md

 ## Shout-outs
 Big thanks to [<img src="https://avatars2.githubusercontent.com/u/14294501?s=200&v=4" alt="" width="16" valign="-3px" /> Lokalise](https://lokalise.com) for supporting our localization efforts with a free Open Source Enterprise plan.

-## Translations
-Do not modify the files in [/translations](/translations) they are managed from Lokalise.
-Please reach out to the [Contributers]() to get access.

-If you need to overwrite translations of the Host app checkout the following article [here](https://github.com/trufi-association/trufi-core/wiki/Custom-Translations).